The Advantages of Gig Speed for Gaming

 A GPN figures out what internet traffic is gaming related and then routes that traffic to a more efficient path.
 It behaves like a virtual private network (VPN), in that it reroutes your data, but unlike a VPN it doesn’t encrypt your data or mask your IP address.
 A GPN can lower your ping (an action sent across the network to a different computer), which lowers your latency, which means you have less lag.

-Whether you’re a gamer or not, having a faster internet connection can help you download and upload data faster and easier.
+Whether you’re a gamer or not, having a fiber internet connection can help you download and upload data faster and easier.
 That said, online gaming has more to do with your latency numbers than your internet speed.
-Gigabit internet speed connections, using a newer, more reliable infrastructure, can give you those lower latency numbers you’re looking for.
+Frontier’s gigabit internet speed connection, using a newer, more reliable infrastructure than cable, can give you those lower latency numbers you’re looking for.